Social life and settling in

 72 hours a month x €6,50 = €468

 The Dutch government reimburses a substantial portion of the costs.
 You can apply for this child care allowance (kinderopvangtoeslag) online.
 You will more information on belastingdienst.nl.

 It is possible to live in the Netherlands without speaking Dutch.
 Most Dutch people speak at least some English.
 However, the University expects staff and students who intend to remain here for a longer period to acquire at least a passive knowledge of the Dutch language.
 There are many ways to learn Dutch.
 You can for instance take a course at BplusC.nl.
 Or you can take a course at the Academic Language center (ATC).
 The ATC specialises in teaching language and culture to learners with a higher education background.
 Check with your supervisor if he/she is willing to reimburse the costs of the course.

-Your spouse will have full access rights to the Dutch labour market, as long as you (as a staff member of Leiden University) are registered as a sponsor.
-Maybe your spouse will qualify for the Dual Career Programme.
+Your (life) partner will have full access rights to the Dutch labour market, as long as you (as a staff member of Leiden University) are registered as a sponsor.
+Maybe your (life) partner will qualify for the Dual Career Programme.

 A good way to find a job is through a job site:

 - Careers in Holland (English)

 If you prefer some help in finding a job you can also contact a temp agency (uitzendbureau) or recruitment agency.
 Temp agencies often have temporary work.
 If you are looking for work at a Bachelor or Master degree level, you might prefer to get in touch with a recruitment agency.
 There are several recruitment agencies that specialise in non-Dutch job seekers:

 If you are interested in meeting other internationals outside your working environment, you will soon discover that there are a lot of vibrant communities with lots of different activities.
 The Expat Centre, for instance, organises a variety of activities that are often free of cost.
 Many internationals meet though different expat communities: